Dana Scully: Reception

-Anderson won many awards for her portrayal of Special Agent Scully during the ten seasons of The X-Files, including an Emmy for Outstanding Lead Actress in a Drama Series in 1997, a Golden Globe for Best Actress in a Television Drama Series in 1997, two SAG Awards for Outstanding Performance by a Female Actor in a Drama Series in 1996 and 1997 and a Saturn Award for Best Actress on Television in 1997.
+Anderson won many awards for her portrayal of Special Agent Scully during the ten seasons of The X-Files, including a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 1997, a Golden Globe for Best Actress in a Television Drama Series in 1997, two SAG Awards for Outstanding Performance by a Female Actor in a Drama Series in 1996 and 1997 and a Saturn Award for Best Actress on Television in 1997.
 In total, Anderson received for the role, four Emmy nominations, four Golden Globe nominations, nine SAG nominations and eight Saturn nominations.

 Film critic Scott Mendelson, writing in The Huffington Post, cited Scully as an example of strong female characters on television, calling her "one of the most iconic characters in the science-fiction genre."
 Radio Times's Laura Pledger also named her as a strong TV woman, placing her at No. 1.
 Rebecca Traister of Salon.com opined that Scully had a better character arc than Mulder.
 She wrote, "The very fact that her character was such a hard sell made her repeated brushes with the supernatural all the more powerful.
 Mulder's desire to believe was so expansive, his credulity so flexible, that it's not as though he was ever going to have either shaken from him.
 But Scully's surety was solid, stable, rigid; every time she saw something she thought she'd never see, we saw it crack, sparks fly from it.
 She was forced to question herself, grow, change."
 She praised her for being more "rational, resilient, [and] mature" than her partner and for their mature relationship.
-In a review of "Irresistible," Emily VanDerWerff of The A.V.
+In a review of "Irresistible," Emily St. James of The A.V.
 Club wrote that it was a cliché to put Scully in danger, as "Scully is [the show's] heart, and any time she's in danger, it feels like the show itself is about to be stabbed through the heart."